 Common compressors are naturally aspirated displacement compressors.
-This means that the intake air is entering the compressor at ambient air pressures and the compressor is raising the pressure by reducing a volume of air by a fixed amount.
+This means that the intake air enters the compressor at ambient air pressures and the compressor raises the pressure by reducing a volume of air by a fixed amount.

-If the air that the compressor has sucked in during the intake stroke is at a reduced density, it means it is compressing less air and will result in more compression strokes to fill up a receiver tank to a pre-determined operating pressure (150 psi for example).
+If the air that the compressor has sucked in during the intake stroke is at a reduced density, then the compressor is compressing less air and will require more compression strokes to fill a receiver tank to a pre-determined operating pressure (eg: 150 psi).

-How much difference does it make?
+How much difference does air density make?

-The density of air varies with temperature (see graph below), and the output of the air compressor is proportional to the density of the income air.
-If the compressor is drawing air out of an engine compartment that is at 80 oC (176oF) it would be getting air at a density of 1.000 (kg/m3) .
+The density of air varies with temperature (see graph below), and the output of the air compressor is proportional to the density of the incoming air.
+If the compressor is drawing air out of an engine compartment that is at 80oC (176oF), it would get air at a density of 1.000 (kg/m3) .